 We may disclose information when legally compelled to do so—in other words, when we believe that the law requires it or for the protection of your, or our legal rights.

-SECTION 4 – GIVE DIRECT
+SECTION 4 – GIVE DIRECT, BLOOMERANG and AFFINIPAY

-Give Direct uses SSL (Secure Sockets Layer) technology to keep your information secure and to protect against its loss.
+They all use SSL (Secure Sockets Layer) technology to keep your information secure and to protect against its loss.
 All information is stored in a PCI compliant secure database, and they work with Level 1 PCI partners who are also committed to providing a safe environment for processing credit card transactions online.